 Of course, these times are dynamic with a plethora of options wherein a lot of the individuals are bent towards entrepreneurship and starting something on their own; those are great options but having a startup that early in life is much harder than one can imagine.

 Ask any seafarer and they’ll tell you the respect and curiosity it ignites in anyone that is not from the industry.
-They’ll also tell you that there’s a great deal of happiness in answering those questions, a happiness with regard to the appreciation that a seafarer garners from the average Joe.
+They’ll also tell you that there’s a great deal of happiness in answering those questions, happiness with regard to the appreciation that a seafarer garners from the average Joe.
 A career at sea definitely sets an individual apart, and rightfully so.

 Although a popular choice of career in India, it isn’t exactly advertised with the required information across the media.
-Everyone usually has to consult someone within the maritime industry before making the right choice with respect to the choice of course, eligibility for entry and the other qualifications that may be required to become part of the merchant marine.
+Everyone usually has to consult someone within the maritime industry before making the right choice with respect to the choice, of course, eligibility for entry and the other qualifications that may be required to become part of the merchant marine.

 We at Marine Insight decided it would be a step forward in charting out a detailed article to help anybody make the right choice towards his or her career.
-Joining the merchant navy after Class 12th is no rocket science and following are the course options that may be pursued:
+Joining the merchant navy after Class 12th is no rocket science and the following are the course options that may be pursued: